JBZoo/CSV-Blueprint/README.md

 A console utility designed for validating CSV files against a strictly defined schema and validation rules outlined in [YAML files](schema-examples/full.yml) serves an essential purpose in ensuring data integrity and conformity.
 This utility facilitates automated checks to verify that the structure and content of CSV files adhere to predefined specifications, making it invaluable in scenarios where data quality and consistency are critical.
-By leveraging a schema and rules described in YAML, a human-readable format, this tool allows for easy configuration and modification of validation criteria without the need for extensive programming knowledge.

-The primary use cases for such a utility include:

-* **Data Import/Export Operations:** Ensuring that data exchanged between different systems or processes meets the required standards, thereby reducing errors and inconsistencies.
-* **Data Cleaning and Preprocessing:** Identifying and correcting errors or anomalies in CSV datasets before they are used for analysis or processing, improving the quality of the results.
-* **Compliance and Reporting:** Verifying that data complies with industry standards or regulatory requirements before submission or use in reporting.
-* **Integration and Automation Workflows:** Integrating data validation into continuous integration/continuous deployment (CI/CD) pipelines or automated workflows to ensure data integrity is maintained throughout development and deployment processes.

-This utility stands as a crucial component in a broader data quality management strategy, providing a straightforward and effective method to enforce data standards and improve the reliability of data-driven decisions.

-The CSV Blueprint tool is a powerful and flexible utility designed for validating CSV files against a pre-defined schema specified in YAML format.
-With the capability to run both locally and in Docker environments, CSV Blueprint is an ideal choice for integrating into CI/CD pipelines, such as GitHub Actions, to ensure the integrity of CSV data in your projects.
+### Areas of Application:

+* **Data Integration:** When integrating data from multiple sources, ensuring that incoming CSV files meet expected formats and data types is crucial for preventing errors and data corruption.
+* **Automated Data Pipelines:** In automated ETL (Extract, Transform, Load) processes, validating CSV files against a predefined schema can significantly reduce the risk of errors and data quality issues in downstream applications.
+* **Data Quality Assurance:** Ensuring the quality of data before it enters analysis workflows or databases can save significant time and resources by avoiding the need for manual data cleaning and correction.
+* **Compliance and Reporting:** For industries where data compliance is critical, such as finance and healthcare, being able to validate data against specific rules and formats is essential for regulatory reporting and audits.
+* **Development and Testing:** During software development, especially in applications that import or export CSV data, having a tool to validate test data ensures consistency and reliability of test cases.
+* **Collaboration Across Teams:** By defining CSV formats and validation rules in YAML files, teams can share and collaborate on data specifications more easily, ensuring consistency across different parts of an organization.

 ### Features

 * **Schema-based Validation**: Define the structure and rules for your CSV files in an intuitive [YAML format](schema-examples/full.yml), enabling precise validation against your data's expected format.
 * **Flexible Configuration**: Support for custom delimiters, quote characters, enclosures, and encoding settings to handle a wide range of CSV formats.
 * **Comprehensive Rule Set**: Includes a broad set of validation rules, such as non-empty fields, exact values, regular expressions, numeric constraints, date formats, and more, catering to various data validation needs.
 * **Docker Support**: Easily integrate into any workflow with Docker, providing a seamless experience for development, testing, and production environments.
 * **GitHub Actions Integration**: Automate CSV validation in your CI/CD pipeline, enhancing the quality control of your data in pull requests and deployments.
 * **Various ways to report:** issues that can be easily integrated with GitHub, Gitlab, TeamCity, etc. The default output is a human-readable table.
 [See Live Demo](https://github.com/JBZoo/Csv-Blueprint-Demo).

 ### Live Demo